 Medically reviewed by Drugs.com.
 Last updated on Jan 31, 2022.

 Used historically for GI complaints, licorice is primarily used as a flavoring agent in the tobacco and candy industries and to some extent in the pharmaceutical and beverage industries today.
-The chemical compounds found in licorice have been investigated as cancer therapy as well as for their antiviral activity.
+The chemical compounds found in licorice have been investigated for a variety of uses including cancer therapy as well as for their antiviral activity.

-Licorice root has been used in daily doses from 2 to 15 g for ulcer and gastritis.
-Higher doses given for extended periods of time may pose a risk of hyperkalemia.
+Licorice root has been used in daily doses from 760 mg to 15 g for ulcer and gastritis.
+Higher doses given for extended periods of time may pose a risk of hypokalemia.
 The acceptable daily intake (ADI) for glycyrrhizin is suggested to be 0.2 mg/kg/day.